 For the 2017 tax year, single filers with a combined income of $25,000 to $34,000 must pay income taxes on up to 50% of their Social Security benefits.
 If your combined income was more than $34,000, you will pay taxes on up to 85% of your Social Security benefits.

 For married couples filing jointly, you will pay taxes on up to 50% of your Social Security income if you have a combined income of $32,000 to 44,000.
 If you have a combined income of more than $44,000, you can expect to pay taxes on up to 85% of your Social Security benefits.

-If you’ve figured out that 50% of your benefits will be subject to tax, the amount you include in your taxable income will be the lesser of either a) half of your annual benefits or b) half of the difference between your combined income and the IRS base amount.
+If 50% of your benefits are subject to tax, the exact amount you include in your taxable income (meaning on your Form 1040 or Form 1040A) will be the lesser of either a) half of your annual Social Security benefits or b) half of the difference between your combined income and the IRS base amount.

 The Impact of Roth IRAs